Statistical Critique 1

 You are expected to include the two visualizations you decide to critique.
 These visualizations must be included in the paragraph surrounding your critique.
 Please do not include the images at the end of your document.

-Getting your visualizations
+Getting your Visualizations

 For the New York Times visualization, you can left click on the image and save it to your computer.